andrew1007/mrfa-demo/article/5-normalized-state-trees.md

 ## Normalization is important

 Normalization is priority #1 when designing `state` trees.
-Denormalized trees tend to make memoization difficult (more on this later).Current use cases of the data should be ignored.
+Denormalized trees tend to make memoization difficult (more on this later).
+Current use cases of the data should be ignored.
 Never structure `state` data because it is "convenient".

 For example, an array of documents (commonly done in any application) in the normalized tree needs to be computed.